 Thailand, also called the Land of Smiles, is the most popular tourist destination in South-East Asia due to its wealth of natural beauty, culture and history, gorgeous islands, beaches and the mouth-watering food.

 Thailand has many types of landscape on offer.
 The mountainous regions of the north with its valleys filled with swirling fogs and mists create a stark contrast to the plains of central and northeastern Thailand.
 Eastern Thailand's plains and hills offer fertile land ripe for jungle and agriculture, and as with southern Thailand, offers some of the most attractive beaches and islands on the planet.
 Of course, all this nature is set against Thailand's metropolitan areas; Thailand is home to some major cities, including Bangkok, the country's capital and largest city.

 Phuket is Thailand's largest island, approximately the size of Singapore.
-Phuket nestles in Andaman Sea waters on Thailand's Indian Ocean coastline, located 867 kilometers south of Bangkok.
+Phuket nestles in Andaman Sea waters on Thailand's Indian Ocean coastline, located 867 kilometres south of Bangkok.
 Phuket is blessed with magnificent coves and bays, powdery, palm-fringed white beaches, smaller surrounding islands, hospitable people and seafood, delightful turn-of-the-century Sino-Portuguese architecture; numerous sporting and leisure opportunities; a lush tropical landscape - all of which combine to create a delightful ambience for truly memorable holidays.
 The most famous beaches are Patong, Kata, Karon, Kamala and Nai Harn Beach.
-Phuket and its islands are ideal for sailing, diving & snorkeling, golfing and all kinds of sports and entertainment you can wish for.
-You can also take a trip with a submarine to discover the colorful marine lives under the sea.
-There is plenty of holiday accommodation available ranging from standard bungalows to 5 star hotels.
+Phuket and its islands are ideal for sailing, diving & snorkelling, golfing and all kinds of sports and entertainment you can wish for.
+You can also take a trip with a submarine to discover the colourful marine lives under the sea.
+There is plenty of holiday accommodation available ranging from standard bungalows to 5-star hotels.